Quibi Shutting Down And I’m Whatever The Opposite Of Shocked Is

 So unsurprisingly, Quibi is now shutting down.
 And I have to ask, what did y’all expect?
 On one hand, you’ve got Meg “I’m not sure I’d classify myself as an entertainment enthusiast” Whitman.
 On the other, you’ve got Jeffrey “I would say things are going really well” Katzenberg.
 Together they made this company that they assumed you would pay for.
 Because that’s another thing.
 Maybe they would have attracted more eyeballs if they’d offered a free version with ads.
 They couldn’t do that, though, because the entire business plan depended on paid subscriptions, even with ad subsidies.

 And yes, they assumed you’d shell out, because they knew best.
 As an ex-employee told Vulture, “…there was an incredible lack of knowledge of the audience and dismissiveness of the audience.”
 Katzenberg would say, for example, that he knew millennials better than millennials do.
-Well, that’s great, but that doesn’t exclude Gen Z, xennials, Gen X, or Boomers, who freakin’ love watching videos on their phones.
+Well, that’s great, but that doesn’t include Gen Z, xennials, Gen X, or Boomers, who freakin’ love watching videos on their phones.
 (Watch your mama on Facebook some time.)

 Then again, it’s an unsurprising boast from the guy who swore 3D was the future.
 That turned out to be too expensive for what you get, too.
 So next time, maybe they could do it differently.
 They could–and I’m just spitballing here–ask people first if they would pay for whatever the next new idea is.
 Or they could just set 2 billion dollars on fire.
 Their choice.